Owner, Digital Maddox LLC

 - Mentored employees and provided coaching when necessary.

 - Served as the Duty Officer Manager for critical incident response.
-Managed and resolved numerous critical incidents affecting field offices and FBI HQ.
+Managed and resolved numerous critical incidents affecting field offices, legats, and FBI HQ.
 Wrote recommendations to FBI leadership for changes in IT policy that resolved chronic issues found, such as misconfiguration of anti-virus software and network right-sizing.

 - Developed process plans and service level agreements with other Units for reliability and incident management.